Value-Based Pricing Strategies to Boost Growth

 Similarly, if you offer:

 • Video editing: determine the purpose of the video.
 If you’re creating or editing content strictly for brand awareness, it may not be as valuable compared to crafting a video to convert prospects.
-That’s why it’s important to sit down with the client and find out what their goals are.
+As a video editing agency, it’s important to sit down with the client and find out what their goals are.

 • Graphic design: where will your creations be used?
 Is it for a simple blog post, one-off advertising campaign, or is the company planning to rebrand their entire product line with your new design?
 Each scenario will respectively warrant a higher price tag because your graphic design becomes more critical to the client and their business.